All About Baby Ear Infection and Chronic Ear Infections in Kids

 - Tugging at ears

 - Trouble sleeping

 - Hearing problems

-Often, ear infections go away on their own, but your doctor may recommend pain relievers.
-Severe infections and infections in young babies may require antibiotics.
-Children who get frequent infections may need surgery to place small tubes inside their ears.
-The tubes relieve pressure in the ears so that the child can hear again. http://babyearinfection.com/ with this sentence: "Ear infections are a commonly occurring issue with children.
+Typically, baby ear infections go away on their own, but your doctor may recommend pain relievers.
+Chronic ear infections in young children and babies may require anti-biotics.
+Children who get frequent or "chronic ear infections" may need minor surgery to place small tubes in their ears.
+The tubes relieve ear pressure so the child can hear well.

 3 Types of Ear Infections

 There are three main kinds of ear infections, which are called acute otitis media, otitis media with effusion, and otitis externa (Swimmer's Ear).
-Sometimes ear infections can be painful and may even need antibiotics.
-Your health care provider will be able to determine what kind of ear infection you or your child has and if antibiotics may help the ear-infection.
-Ear infections are a commonly occurring issue with children.
+Sometimes ear infection can be painful and may even need anti-biotics treatment.
+Your doctor will be able to determine what kind of ear infection your child has and if antibiotics may help the ear-infection.
+Ear infections are an all to common issue with children of all ages.